xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-FORMULA.ARRAY   Enters an array
+FORMULA.ARRAY&nbsp;&nbsp;&nbsp;Enters an array

-FORMULA.FILL   Enters a formula in the specified range
+FORMULA.FILL&nbsp;&nbsp;&nbsp;Enters a formula in the specified range

-SET.VALUE   Sets the value of a cell on a macro sheet
+SET.VALUE&nbsp;&nbsp;&nbsp;Sets the value of a cell on a macro sheet

-FORMULA Syntax 2   Enters formulas in a chart
+FORMULA Syntax 2&nbsp;&nbsp;&nbsp;Enters formulas in a chart

 Return to [top](#E)